Financial planning tools and services to put you on the path to the future you want

 Choosing the right fund for your particular goals could be tricky.

-Many 401(k) providers tout target date funds as a single investment for participants.
-In other words, they suggest that participants who decide to use a TDF consider investing their entire account in the TDF.
+Many 401(k) providers tout target-date funds as a single investment for participants.
+In other words, they suggest that participants who decide to use a target-date fund want to invest their entire account in the target-date fund.
 They do this to keep these participants from having an inappropriate allocation for their needs by adding in other investments that may skew their overall allocation in a direction that isn’t appropriate for them.

 Whether you agree or disagree with their approach, they do have a point.
-If you choose to use a target date fund as part of your retirement investing strategy either prior to retirement or into retirement, you must be aware of the impact of the TDFs’ allocation on your overall allocation.
+If you choose to use a target-date fund as part of your retirement investing strategy either prior to retirement or into retirement, you must be aware of the impact of the target-date fund’s allocation on your overall allocation.

-By the time we reach retirement age it’s likely we will have several accounts invested for retirement and other purposes.
-These might include an IRA, a spouse’s retirement plan and others.
-It’s important that the allocation of the TDF that you are considering is factored into the allocation of the investments in these other accounts and that you take a portfolio view of all your accounts.
+By the time we reach retirement age, it’s likely we will have several accounts invested for retirement and other purposes.
+These might include an IRA, a spouse’s retirement plan, and others.
+It’s important that the allocation of the target-date fund that you are considering is factored into the allocation of the investments in these other accounts (and that you take a portfolio view of all your accounts).

 There are a variety of questions you will want to assess for any fund you are considering.

-What is your target date?: If due to your age a target 2020 fund would be the fund suggested for you, there is no rule saying that this is the target date fund that you need to invest in.
-If you want to be more aggressive you can choose a longer-dated fund, if you want to be more conservative you can go with a fund with a shorter target date.
+If due to your age, a particular fund is the one suggested for you, there is no rule saying that this is the target-date fund that you need to invest in.
+If you want to be more aggressive you can choose a longer-dated fund; if you want to be more conservative, you can go with a fund with a shorter target date.

-What company?
-You probably will want to choose a target date fund from one of the big 3 companies.
+You probably will want to choose a target-date fund from one of the big 3 companies.

-What glide path is best for you?
-Each fund will publish the details of their investment strategy — including their glide path.
+Each fund will publish the details of its investment strategy, including its glide path.
 You will want to decide whether or not you want your fund to glide to your target date or through your target date.

-Understand how your other investments impact your financial profile: If you are investing in a target date fund in addition to holding funds in other types of accounts, you will want to make sure that you are comfortable with your overall asset allocations.
+If you are investing in a target-date fund in addition to holding funds in other types of accounts, you will want to make sure that you are comfortable with your overall asset allocations.

 You might want to speak with a financial advisor.